hamzehkhazaei/Azure_Lab/README.md

 ## Register to the lab

 1. Navigate to the Registration link in the email you received from Microsoft Azure.
+2. Register using your **YorkU** account, i.e., `user@yorku.ca` and your `PPY` password to complete the registration.

+3. If you already are a user, sign in using your YorkU account, i.e., `user@yorku.ca` and your `PPY` password to complete the registration.

    <p align="center">
       <img title="" alt="Click on Sign in to go to the login page" src="/images/login.png" >
    </p>

-2. Sign in using your YorkU account, i.e., `user@yorku.ca` and your `PPY` password to complete the registration.

    <p align="center">
       <img title="" alt="Enter your York username" src="/images/username.png" width="500" >
    </p>

-3. Once registered, confirm that you see the virtual machine for the lab you have access to.
+4. Once registered, confirm that you see the virtual machine for the lab you can access.
 Now that you have registered, you can go directly to the Azure Lab Services portal at [https://labs.azure.com](https://labs.azure.com) in the future.

-4. Wait until the virtual machine is ready.
+5. Wait until the virtual machine is ready.
 On the VM tile, notice the following fields:
     1. At the top of the tile, you see the **name of the lab**.
     2. To its right, you see the icon representing the **operating system (OS)** of the VM.
 In this example, it's Windows.
     3. The progress bar on the tile shows the number of hours used against the number of [quota hours] assigned to you.
 Quota time is time you have in addition to the scheduled time for the lab.